 Cypress is a desktop application that users need to install in their systems.
-The Cypress desktop application supports the following operating systems:
+It supports the following operating systems:

 - MacOS 10.9 and above (64-bit only)

 - Linux Ubuntu 12.04 and above, Fedora 21, and Debian.